 (13) An accident-only policy providing benefits that vary according to the type of accidental cause shall prominently set forth in the outline of coverage and the disclosure materials required under Section 9 of this regulation the circumstances under which benefits are payable that are lesser than the maximum amount payable under the policy.

-(14) Termination of the policy shall be without prejudice to a continuous loss that commenced while the policy or certificate was in force.
+(14) Termination of the policy shall be without prejudice to the right to receive benefits for a continuous loss that commenced while the policy or certificate was in force.
 The continuous total disability of the insured may be a condition for the extension of benefits beyond the period the policy was in force, limited to the duration of the benefit period, if any, or payment of the maximum benefits.

 (15) A policy providing coverage for certain illnesses and injuries may not define covered illnesses and injuries in a way that is misleading or includes unfair exclusions.
 For example, a policy providing coverage for fractures or dislocations may not provide benefits only for “full or complete” fractures or dislocations.